WoradeeKongthong/object_detection_with_MaskRCNN/README.md

 - Clone or download the repository `https://github.com/EscVM/OIDv4_ToolKit.git`
 - cd into the repository folder `cd OIDv4_ToolKit-master`
 - install required packages `pip install -r requirements.txt`
-- download taxi dataset from OIDv6 `python main.py downloader --classes Taxi --type_csv train`
+- download taxi dataset from OIDv6 `python main.py downloader --classes Taxi --type_csv train --limit 100`

+Note: you can change class name, or add more class name, and you can change limit for your dataset

 The downloaded dataset will be stored in `OID/Dataset/Train/Taxi`